Chiral symmetry and taste symmetry from the eigenvalue spectrum of staggered Dirac operators: Chiral symmetry of staggered fermions

 \subsection{Notation and definitions}

 Let us begin with notation and definitions.
 For staggered fermions, there are two independent methods to transcribe operators to the lattice: One is the Golterman method \cite{ Golterman:1984cy, Golterman:1985dz, Golterman:1986jf}, and the other is the Kluberg-Stern method \cite{ KlubergStern:1983dg, Verstegen:1985kt, Lee:2001hc, Lee:1994xs}.
-Here, we adopt the latter method to construct bilinear operators.
+In Appendix \ref{app:cmp:gol-klu}, we explain how to construct chirality operators using both the Golterman method and the Kluberg-Stern method, and we compare the two methods.
+The comparison is summarized in Table \ref{tab:cmp-gol-klu-1} of Appendix \ref{app:cmp:gol-klu}.
+Since the Kluberg-Stern method respects the recursion relationship, uniqueness of chirality, and the Ward identity while the Golterman method does not, we adopt the former method to construct bilinear operators.
 Accordingly we define staggered bilinear operators as

 where $\chi_b$ are staggered quark fields, and $a,b$ are color indices.
 Here the coordinate $x_A = 2x + A$, $x$ is a coordinate of the hypercube, and $A,B$ are hypercubic vectors with $A_\mu, B_\mu \in \{0,1\}$.
 The spin-taste matrices are